What's inside this article:

 - Basic information

-- Copy a content item
+- Copy a story

-- Clone a content item
+- Clone a story

 Basic information

-What content types can I copy?
+Which content types can I copy?

 - Article